 Demi Moore just opened up about her issues battling extremely restrictive eating and exercise addiction in her new memoir, ‘Inside Out.’
 Demi spent a long time battling an unhealthy obsession with exercise and disordered eating.
 I think that exercising consumed a large portion of people over the years and is continuing to do so to extreme levels.
 No mental health problem is simple to handle or admit to.
 However, what makes this one worse is the fact that it appears to be ‘healthy.’

 It’s not like you’re anorexically skinny or very overweight right?
-Sometimes, it doesn’t have to that extreme to be detrimental to your quality of life.
+Sometimes, it doesn’t have to be that extreme to be detrimental to your quality of life.

 Unfortunately, this is a reality we need to face because too many women and men are suffering from this disorder.
 Sometimes the symptoms are debilitating and prevent people from getting through their normal tasks.
 One look in the mirror can ruin an entire day.